mattcree/exvend/README.md

 4. Testing could be a bit more focused.
 I have tested many lower level modules which could probably be tested via the public API.
 I would like to have refactored the tests to use more fixtures so that they were not so repetitive and verbose, but they were primarily designed for testing correctness, considering the assignment's time constraints, rather than long term maintainability which is ordinarily a concern of mine.

+5. Choosing to represent the float as a list of numbers means the algorithm is not well suited.
+The coin frequency map is probably the most space efficient way to store the coins for the algorithm I presented.
+I'd probably rewrite the float to be a map.